Frigid temperatures, power outages lead to water problems - WTMJ

 In the southwest Louisiana city of Lake Charles, hospitals were faced with the possibility they might have to transfer patients to other areas because of low water pressure that followed a power outage, Mayor Nic Hunter said.

+The weather also caused major disruptions to water systems in the Texas cities of Austin, Houston, San Antonio, Fort Worth, Galveston and Corpus Christi.

-In Austin, Texas, the fire department said it has received hundreds of broken water pipe calls since Monday.
+In Austin, residents were told Wednesday night to boil their water after the city’s largest treatment plant lost power.
+Meanwhile, the city’s fire department said it has received hundreds of broken water pipe calls since Monday.
 On Tuesday alone, the department fielded 685 calls about busted pipes.

-The weather also caused major disruptions to water systems in the Texas cities of Houston, Fort Worth, Galveston and Corpus Christi.

 Leaders in Austin and the Houston area asked residents to stop dripping water from their faucets because of a drop in water pressure.